Suizzle/movement-cli-docs/use-cli/cli-genesis.md

 - Place all the `ValidatorConfiguration` files into the `genesis` directory.
 - Ensure that the `ValidatorConfiguration` files are listed under the set of `users` within the `layout` file.
 - Make a `framework` directory within the `genesiss` directory and place the framework release `.mv` files into the `framework` directory.
-- Use the `aptos` CLI to generate genesis and waypoint:
+- Use the `movement` CLI to generate genesis and waypoint:

 ```
-cargo run --package aptos -- genesis generate-genesis --local-repository-dir genesis
+cargo run --package movement -- genesis generate-genesis --local-repository-dir genesis
 ```

-### Starting an `aptos-node`
+### Starting an `movement-node`

 Upon generating the `genesis.blob` and waypoint, place them into your validator and fullnode's configuration directory and begin your validator and fullnode.